Oregon's 2025 legislative session is underway!

 Two bills this session are aimed at improving and better funding marine debris cleanup related to our inland waterways and submerged lands.
 Cleaning up derelict docks, vessels and other infrastructure associated with waterway leases has long been an issue for us in Oregon.
 Community groups and local governments often bear the costs of cleanup and disposal.
 These bills would better fund Department of State Lands cleanup and enforcement of derelict debris.

-Current Status: Referred to the House Committee on Ag., Land Use, Natural Resources and Water
+Current Status: 04/28 Work Session in House Ag., Land Use, Nat.
+Resources and Water

 Passed Senate Floor 29-1 - now headed to House